schoolhelps/selfiestation-proto/How_To.md

 ```
 ssh pi@
 ```
-When it prompts it should ask for a password, it is `raspberry`
+When it prompts it should ask for a password it is `raspberry`

 ####Editing run time files from command line